Career-Engaged Departments Program

 Career-Engaged Departments Workshops

-Over the course of the program, department teams will participate in five workshops in the Career Engaged Teaching series.
-Following the live workshop sessions, faculty will complete and submit workshop deliverable assignments.
+Over the course of the program, department teams will participate in six workshops in the Career Engaged Teaching series.
+Following live workshop sessions, faculty teams will complete one individual and three team workshop deliverable assignments.
 The workshops include:

-5. Supporting BIPOC students in Career Relevant Courses
+6. Considerations for BIPOC Students in Career Relevant Courses

 Career-Engaged Departments Program FAQ